At long last, the national nightmare has come to an end in a courtroom. We can all breathe easier and move on with our lives.

 Now we can turn our attention to more pressing issues of concern to Cowboys’ fans.

-While has been enjoying an impressive run during the NFL offseason of late, he's not doing so well in court.
-A previously dismissed case has been revived and his ongoing battle with an alleged daughter has amped up.
+While Jerry Jones has been enjoying an impressive run during the NFL offseason of late, he’s not doing so well in court.
+A previously dismissed case has been revived and his ongoing battle with an alleged daughter has ramped up.

 Dismissal Overturned On Appeal

-A civil suit filed in 2020 accusing him of sexual assault had been dismissed last year.
-But an appellate court recently overturned that ruling.
+A civil suit filed in 2020 accusing him of sexual assault was dismissed last year, but an appellate court recently overturned that ruling.

 That case was dismissed due to the statute of limitations having expired.

-The more recent case had been dismissed when the original complaint had failed to include the identity of the alleged victim.
+The more recent case was dismissed when the original complaint had failed to include the identity of the alleged victim.
 Nor did it include any particulars of what had happened, or where it had occurred.

 The appellate court ruled that later amendments to the complaint should have been accepted by the trial court and the suit should have been allowed to proceed.